Blue Moon Meaning and Astonishing Spiritual Secrets in 2023

 Manifestation and Intention Setting

-Write out a letter to the universe expressing your gratitude as if it’s already happened.
+- Write out a letter to the universe expressing your gratitude as if it’s already happened.
 Be very detailed and use all five senses for your descriptions.
-Imagine telling a loved one of your manifestation and imagine their excitement for you.
+Imagine telling a loved one of your manifestation and visualize their excitement for you.

 A Blue Moon is an excellent time for setting powerful intentions and doing spiritual work!
 Feel free to develop and create your own, but here are a few ideas to get you started.